I Planned On Working Alone

 You will always go farther with a little help!
 If you can increase your impact on the world - why not go for it?
 So that is what I did.

-Although I am finally juggling all of the various social media platforms, I spend most of time on Instagram.
+Although I am finally juggling all of the various social media platforms, I spend most of my time on Instagram.
 So when I come across an interesting profile, I usually say hello.
 You never know when someone might be a great podcast guest, client, or maybe even your very first legal intern.
 Go figure!
 Instagram can be a great lead generator just like LinkedIn.
 It really just depends on how you decide to use the application.

 A Few Important Notes About Hiring